BlockedTODO/BlockedTODO/services/backend/src/README.md

 Exposes a GraphQL API.

 # Required environment variables
-All of these are automatically set when running with docker-compose, but do need to be set manually on production environments
+Most of these are automatically set when running with docker-compose, but all do need to be set manually on production environments

 * `NODE_PATH=src`
 * `DATABASE_NAME`